philrz/super/docs/formats/csup.md

 ---
 weight: 4
-title: Super Columnar
+title: Super Columnar (CSUP)
-heading: Super Columnar Specification
+heading: Super Columnar (CSUP) Format Specification
 ---

-Super Columnar is a file format based on the [super data model](data-model.md) where data is stacked to form columns.
+Super Columnar (CSUP) is a file format based on the [super data model](data-model.md) where data is stacked to form columns.
 Its purpose is to provide for efficient analytics and search over bounded-length sequences of [super-structured data](./_index.md#2-a-super-structured-pattern) that is stored in columnar form.

 Like [Parquet](https://github.com/apache/parquet-format),
-Super Columnar provides an efficient representation for semi-structured data, but unlike Parquet, Super Columnar is not based on schemas and does not require a schema to be declared when writing data to a file.
+CSUP provides an efficient representation for semi-structured data, but unlike Parquet, CSUP is not based on schemas and does not require a schema to be declared when writing data to a file.
 Instead, it exploits the nature of super-structured data: columns of data self-organize around their type structure.

-## Super Columnar Files
+## CSUP Files

-A Super Columnar file encodes a bounded, ordered sequence of values.
+A CSUP file encodes a bounded, ordered sequence of values.
-To provide for efficient access to subsets of Super Columnar-encoded data (e.g., columns), the file is presumed to be accessible via random access (e.g., range requests to a cloud object store or seeks in a Unix file system) and is therefore not intended as a streaming or communication format.
+To provide for efficient access to subsets of CSUP-encoded data (e.g., columns), the file is presumed to be accessible via random access (e.g., range requests to a cloud object store or seeks in a Unix file system) and is therefore not intended as a streaming or communication format.

-A Super Columnar file can be stored entirely as one storage object or split across separate objects that are treated together as a single Super Columnar entity.
+A CSUP file can be stored entirely as one storage object or split across separate objects that are treated together as a single CSUP entity.
 While the format provides much flexibility for how data is laid out, it is left to an implementation to lay out data in intelligent ways for efficient sequential read accesses of related data.

 ## Column Streams

-The Super Columnar data abstraction is built around a collection of _column streams_.
+The CSUP data abstraction is built around a collection of _column streams_.

 There is one column stream for each top-level type encountered in the input where each column stream is encoded according to its type.
 For top-level complex types,